SiigoDev/siigo_sdk_javascript/docs/ProductApi.md

 > ProductsModel updateProduct(id, opts)

-Updates a Product by GUID
+Updates the product by GUID.

 ### Example